Skip to main content Skip to navigation

 Unfortunately, while these principles do provide some underlying justification for the concept of a space sargasso, the timescales and distance scales involved are vast and the forces involved tiny.
 Certainly we know of nothing that would cause accumulations on the scale of Hamilton’s Sargasso of Space or the magnetic attraction of Kummer’s Magnetic Spot (except possibly neutron stars, but that’s a different story).
 Space sargassos nonetheless provide a useful site for thought experiments regarding gravity and the exotic physics that so fascinates many readers of science fiction.

 Where the best of our physics understanding can provide no real support is in narratives of ships gathered under alien or psychic influences.
-As mentioned above, these appear mostly to arise in this context through a confluence of real-world travellers’ tales about the Sargasso Sea with ancient myths of sirens and mermaids.
+As mentioned above, these appear to arise in this context mostly through a confluence of real-world travellers’ tales about the Sargasso Sea with ancient myths of sirens and mermaids.
 Another thread (equally unsusceptible to scientific explanations at present) is added by analogies to the mysterious disappearances reported in the Bermuda Triangle.
-Where these are naturally connected is in the role of both these narrative traditions as cautionary tales.
-They simultaneously acknowledge the human instinct to explore and venture into the unknown, and warn about the necessity of preparation against the contingencies of the unknown, and the hazards that such exploration may expose us to.
-Such warnings are as necessary in space exploration as they were for early navigators.
+Where these natural connect is in the role of these narrative traditions as cautionary tales.
+They simultaneously acknowledge the human instinct to explore and venture into the unknown, and warn about the necessity to prepare against the contingencies of the unknown, and the hazards to which such exploration may expose us.
+Such warnings are as necessary in the era of space exploration as they were for early navigators.

 However the flip side of such interpretation provides another common theme in space sargasso narratives.
 These settings provide a showcase of human ingenuity, resourcefulness, courage and problem-solving skills.
 In a large number of the narratives discussed here, the crews of affected ships escape or survive by searching the sargasso for resources that can replace those they are missing, or which can be used for a new and creative purpose.
 Alternatively, the precious resource hunted for in the space sargasso is knowledge: an understanding of how they became trapped and the principles necessary to break free.
 This knowledge is often scientific - relating to probability (as in Star Trek:SCE’s Sargasso Sector), magnetism (as in Sargasso of the Stars), gravity (in examples such as The Graveyard of Space) or other (less recognisable) principles (as in Star Trek’s Elysia).
-Such narratives encourage the concept that with sufficient scientific knowledge and determination, any problem is amenable to a solution.
-While many characters (particularly young men of the pulp era) also get to show off their muscles and impress people, the solution to sargasso problems is most often intellectual rather than physical.
+Such narratives advocate the principle that with sufficient scientific knowledge and determination, any problem is amenable to a rational solution.
+While many characters (particularly young men of the pulp era) also get to show off their muscles and impress people (mostly women), the solution to sargasso problems in science fiction is most often intellectual rather than physical.

-Given this, perhaps it’s unsurprising that space sargassos also serve an important conceptual role in science fiction narratives.
+Given this, perhaps it’s unsurprising that space sargassos also serve an important conceptual role in science fiction narratives, with the sargasso representing a deeper mire of emotion or cultural expectation.
 Some authors make the parallel between the physical and the psychological explicit, as in the case of Milton Lesser in The Graveyard of Space, which ends with the line: “Minutes later they had left the sargasso—both sargassos—behind them”.
-More often, the role of the sargasso both as a site of stagnation and decay and as a possible source of the resources that lead to salvation, is left largely unspoken [5].
+More often, the role of the sargasso, both as a site of stagnation and decay and as a possible source of the resources that lead to salvation, is left largely unspoken [5].
 This is the case in Blish’s jungle in the Sargasso of Lost Cities (where New York finds a new purpose), in Bester’s Sargasso Asteroid (where Gully Foyle’s life is redirected), Dan Dare’s sargasso of space (where the fightback against the Mekon really begins) and in Anderson’s Sargasso of Lost Starships (where the protagonist breaks free of his past).

 Notes:

 [1] Blish actually describes quite an interesting solar system in The Sargasso of Lost Cities - two sun-like G stars in a close binary with a distant red-dwarf companion four light years away, on the edge of a small stellar cluster.
 As the Mayor notes, at distances similar to our gas giants from the red dwarf, the G stars (as distant as Alpha Centauri is from us) will still appear brighter.
-Even within the gathering of cities, proximity to the sun is fought over and both a source and symbol of power.
+Within the gathering of cities, proximity to the dim sun and its frugal energy output is fought over and both a source and symbol of power.
 [Return to text]

 [4] We’ll overlook the fact that a sector with a quasar in it would probably have bigger problems: these supermassive black holes occur in the centres of entire galaxies, not two at a time in a random place in the galaxy and within a few parsecs of one another.
 [Return to text]